Special Education

 SPC_ED 3100: Applied Behavior Analysis and Autism

 Students will learn the behavioral principles and techniques currently employed to help children with autism acquire functional language, appropriate social behavior, and general academic and living skills as well as decrease problematic behaviors.
 The objectives of this course are to: 1) To identify and describe key features of applied behavior analysis (ABA), particularly as it applies to intervention for children with autism.
 2) To identify and describe key issues in curricular design, program development, and evidence-based interventions in autism.
 3) To become familiar with key outcome research in behavioral interventions for children with autism.
 4) To become familiar with key research on language, social skills, self-help skills, and problem behavior reduction as these areas relate to the behavioral treatment of autism.
+Successful completion of this course meets the "40-Hour Training" requirement towards a Registered Behavior Technician (RBT) certification.
 Graded on A-F basis only.

 Credit Hours: 3